troclaux/notes/programming_concepts.md

   - stored in data structures
   - used as values in expressions

-- concurrency: ability of a program to manage multiple tasks at the same time
-  - can happen on a single-core system with task switching
-- parallelism: ability to execute multiple tasks at the same time
-  - requires a multi-core system where multiple tasks can be executed simultaneously
-- asynchronous: starting a task that runs on the background without blocking the main program flow
-  - means that the program performs non-blocking tasks, usually involving I/O operations

 - prototype-based approach to object-oriented programming:
   - style where objects are created by cloning existing objects (prototypes) rather than instantiating classes
     - objects can directly inherit from other objects